anandgokul18/DCRNN_PyTorch_Highway/README_For_Partition.txt

 	Note: The predictions_dir should preferably be the same as the "predictions_dir" in the configuration yaml file.
 This file will contain the original sensor ids with actual numbers and the zero-indexed arrays of sensor IDs in each of the partitions

+	Also, create that directory given by predictions_dir in the exact location.
+Else, it will throw an error at the end after entire training has been completed!

 1. On
 	model/pytorch/dcrnn_supervisor.py
 	model/pytorch/dcrnn_model.py